mdsumner/virtualized/README.md

 longer term support it will be on object storage hosting the indexes (parquet or icechunk or materialized, or other).

+The script to do the raw processing in-situ is in py/ here.
+For some reason I am not seeing any benefit from parallelizing with concurrent.futures or with dask, it actually slows it down.

+Running on one cpu for one variable looks like this:

+       Exit Status:        0
+       Service Units:      13.70
+       NCPUs Requested:    1                      NCPUs Used: 1
+                                               CPU Time Used: 00:47:48
+       Memory Requested:   16.0GB                Memory Used: 16.0GB
+       Walltime requested: 02:35:00            Walltime Used: 01:42:45
+       JobFS requested:    100.0MB                JobFS used: 0B

 ## Example

 Here we connect to the virtual Zarr store, this represents a very huge